 When the fasting is having the desired effect of easing the turbulent stomach, vomiting has

-stopped and your dog is acting like she feels much better, small amounts of bland food can be
+stopped, and your dog is acting like she feels much better, small amounts of bland food can be

 offered throughout the day.

-For a delicate stomach, things like boiled hamburger meat, cottage
+For a delicate stomach things like:

 mixed with some potato or rice are usually easier to handle at this stage

 of her recovery.

 As long as the portions are kept very small, they can be presented to the dog patient more often if she appears to be getting her appetite back and is interested in eating a larger portion.